top of page

 Wally IE - 360TM

-Tool designed to be used in 360 mode to obtain an external perspective on one's emotional intelligence.
+A tool designed to be used in 360 mode to obtain an external perspective on one's emotional intelligence.

 shutterstock_2213117481.jpg

-Emotions are important pieces of information that tell you about yourself and others, but when faced with stress that takes us out of our comfort zone, we can become overwhelmed by them and lose control of ourselves. same.
-By knowing how to manage stress and stay emotionally present, you can learn to receive upsetting information without letting it take over your thoughts and self-control.
-You will then be able to make choices that will allow you to control your feelings and impulsive behaviors, manage your emotions in a healthy way, take initiative, respect your commitments and adapt to changing circumstances.
+Emotions are important pieces of information that tell you about yourself and others, but when faced with stress that takes us out of our comfort zone, we can be overwhelmed by them and lose control of ourselves.

-Wally - EI.
+Wally - IE

-The first level allows a detailed analysis of 13 social and emotional skills by positioning the person in relation to a normative Quebec sample.
+The first level allows for a detailed analysis of 13 social and emotional skills by positioning the person in relation to a normative Quebec sample.

 Utiliser un téléphone portable